upstage-org/upstage/docs/user_manual.rst

 Place avatar on Stage
 =======================================================
-qsdfqsdf
+Select the Avatar tool, it's open an overlay.
+In this overlay you see several avatar.
+Drag'n'drop one avatar to the Stage.
+The avatar appear on the Stage.

 Selecting (Holding)
 =======================================================
 To select an avatar present on the stage, double click it.
 When you actively control an avatar, you will see a spinning red pointer above it.
+The selection allow you to make it speach.
+If you write on the chat, a bubble speech appear

 .. _avatars-movement: